 Treatment for ADHD.
 Summary

-ADHD is neurodevelopemnt disorder causing symptoms such as inattention, hyperactivity, and impulsivity.
-The DSM-5 divides ADHD into three subtypes: inattentive, hyperactive-impulsive, and combined types.
-ADHD symptoms change from childhood to adolhood.
-The hyperactivity and impulsivity are common in preschool years, while inattention usually takes front stage in adolescence.
-The condition has an impact on many aspects of individual’s life, including academic performance, employment, relationships, and self-esteem.
+ADHD is a neurodevelopmental disorder causing symptoms such as inattention, hyperactivity, and impulsivity.
+The condition has an impact on many aspects of an individual’s life, including academic performance, employment, relationships, and self-esteem.